-Summer really just started.
-But with the stresses of COVID-19 and being on a distance learning program for four months, parents are not just soaking in bits of vacation and sunshine, but I am sure the last thing they are thinking of is *gasp* back to school shopping.
-(Ha!
-Or maybe they are considering the last few months.)
+I know we’re all soaking in the last bits of vacation and sunshine, and I am sure the last thing we are thinking of is *gasp* back-to-school shopping.
 But I ask you, “why?”.
 Why do we even need to go through this song and dance each year?

 Why not make it so that the items your kids own from last year work for this year (and every year for that matter, straight until high school or further)?